FamilySearch/gedcomx/drafts/2014-05-30-gedcomx-documentation-misc-facts-events.md

 ## Events

 Many software applications allow users to capture genealogical information in an "event-centric" manner instead of in a "person-centric" manner.
-In other words, users may be allowed provide a description of a specific event, and then reference each of the persons that participated in the event.
+In other words, users may be allowed to provide a description of a specific event, and then reference each of the persons that participated in the event.
 For example, a marriage record might record witnesses and perhaps an officiator without providing any data about their relationship to the bride or groom.
 In such a case, it may be useful to capture information about the event outside the context of the persons that participated in the event.
 An example of such a case is provided in the